jeromehardaway/how-to-get-front-end-job/lessons/twitch.md

 ---
-path: "/building-a-portfolio-that-works"
+path: "/twitch"
-title: "Building A Portfolio That Works"
+title: "Twitch"
-order: "6A"
+order: "8E"
-section: "Building A Portfolio That Works"
+section: "Macro To Micro Content"
 description: "this is the description that will show up in social shares"
 ---